agda/agda/doc/user-manual/tools/compilers.rst

 .. note::
    This backend is available from Agda 2.4.4 on.
    The Agda Standard Library has been updated to support this new backend.
+   This backend is currently experimental.

 The Agda UHC backend targets the Core language of the Utrecht Haskell Compiler (UHC).
-This backend is currently experimental and requires GHC 7.10, but should work for most Agda code.
+This backend works on the Mac and Linux platforms and requires GHC 7.10.

 The backend is disabled by default, as it will pull in some large dependencies.
 To enable the backend, use the "uhc" cabal flag when